 I don’t think it represents anything about clowns and the clown industry.
 It’s more about how cruel we can be in treating those we don’t understand.
 I don’t think it will have any negative or positive impact on how the public views clowns in general.
 Film and TV tend to treat clowns as witless fops, with masks and makeup often used because they’re great at making people more grotesque or to hide their true persona or intentions.
 I think it’s an easy prop to rely on, and one which doesn’t seem integral in this case to Joaquin Phoenix’s excellent portrayal of someone society has shunted aside.”

-Interestingly enough, Rich’s comments inform us of not how ‘Joker’ affects the clown industry but instead his comments showcase how comic book movies can provide meaningful statements and debate on current topics in today’s world.
-Whether that is exploring society through Arthur Fleck or exploring responsibilities through Peter Parker, it shows how every comic book movie can provide a meaningful piece of information to ongoing conversations in today’s world.
-Maybe they are not just theme park films but instead, they are films in their own right but convey their messages in different formats that what we typically see.
+Interestingly enough, Rich’s comments inform us of not how Joker affects the clown industry but instead how comic book movies can provide meaningful statements and debate on current topics in today’s world.
+Whether that is exploring society through Arthur Fleck or exploring responsibilities through Peter Parker, it shows how every comic book movie can provide a meaningful piece of information within ongoing conversations in various cultures.
+Maybe they are not just theme park films but instead, they are films in their own right but convey messages in different formats that what we typically see.